 Increasing effectiveness with automation

-Using marketing automation platforms to research prospect behavior and utilizing the insight in content aren’t the only things highly efficient marketers do to outsmart their peers, Direct Marketing News stated.
+Using marketing automation platforms to research prospect behavior and utilizing the insight in the content aren’t the only things highly efficient marketers do to outsmart their peers, Direct Marketing News stated.
 The smartest marketers take it one step further and integrate marketing automation with their customer relationship management platform to make the best use of customer information.

 If you aren’t seeing the results you want from content, Direct Marketing News recommended the following tips to boost efficiency with automation: